La Défense: History

 On Bastille Day 1990, French electronic composer Jean-Michel Jarre staged an ambitious concert at the site, using the Grande Arche and three of the area's towers as projection screens, and building a pyramidal stage above the road.
-The free concert, titled simply Paris la Defense, attracted two million spectators, stretching all the way back to the Arc de Triomphe.
+The free concert, titled Paris la Défense, attracted two million spectators, stretching all the way back to the Arc de Triomphe.
 This beat Jarre's own previous world record for the largest attendance for a musical concert.

-After Jean Michel Jarre, German DJ Sash! and the singer La Trec have set at La Défense the video clip for their song Stay in 1997.
+After Jean Michel Jarre, German DJ Sash! and the singer La Trec set the video clip for their song Stay at La Défense in 1997.

 After a stagnation in new development in the mid-1990s, La Défense is once again expanding and is now the largest purpose-built business district in Europe.

-Important corporations headquartered at La Défense include Neuf Cegetel, Société Générale, TotalEnergies, Aventis, Areva, and Arcelor.
+Major corporations headquartered at La Défense include Neuf Cegetel, Société Générale, TotalEnergies, Aventis, Areva, and Arcelor.
 The tallest skyscraper, the Tour First belongs to AXA, constructed in 1974.
-It is 231 m high, has 50 floors, and is the highest inhabited building in the Paris area (a title previously held by the Tour Montparnasse, which was the tallest inhabited building until the Tour First was renovated between 2007 and 2011, bringing it to its current height from a previous 159 m; the tallest structure in Paris is the Eiffel Tower).
+It is 231 m high, has 50 floors, and is the highest inhabited building in the Paris area.
+This title was previously held by the Tour Montparnasse, which was the tallest inhabited building until the Tour First was renovated between 2007 and 2011, bringing it to its current height from a previous 159 m; the tallest structure in Paris is the Eiffel Tower.

 On 9 September 2008, La Défense celebrated its 50th anniversary with a huge fireworks display.